 Muay Thai vs. BJJ: Which Is Better?

-Muay Thai and BJJ each have distinct advantages and disadvantages, and neither is better.
-Muay Thai is a striking martial art and combat sport utilizing all limbs as weapons, while BJJ specializes in grappling on the ground.
+Muay Thai and BJJ each have distinct advantages and are better than the others in different aspects.
+Muay Thai is a striking martial art and combat sport utilizing all limbs as weapons and is better while the fight remains on the feet, while BJJ is far superior in the grappling department.

 What Is BJJ